IQSS/dataverse/doc/sphinx-guides/source/user/data-exploration/worldmap.rst

 **3. Publish & Map Data**

 At this point, a "Map data" button will appear next to your file.
-You will then need to publish this new version of your dataset before you can use this button.
+Publish this new version of your dataset to activate this button.

 |image3|